statsig-io/docs/docs/integrations/datadog.md

 ### Connecting to Datadog

-1. To create a Datadog application key, navigate to **Organization Settings** > **Application Keys**.
-If you have the permission to create application keys, click **New Key**.
+1. To create a Datadog API key, navigate to **Organization Settings** > **API Keys**.
+If you have the permission to create API keys, click **New Key**.

 ![Image](https://user-images.githubusercontent.com/26360698/232632837-d1e81380-78a3-48a2-887d-72b13d541b0a.png)

 2. Paste the API key in the text box at the top of the integration dialog, then hit "Confirm".

-If the above is out of date, refer to the [Datadog documentation](https://docs.datadoghq.com/account_management/api-app-keys/#add-application-keys) on how to setup API Keys
+If the above is out of date, refer to the [Datadog documentation](https://docs.datadoghq.com/account_management/api-app-keys/#add-an-api-key-or-client-token) on how to setup API Keys

 ### Events